haskell/criterion/README.markdown

     cabal install criterion

-On Mac OS X, the Chart library that criterion uses is not available, so you'll have to build without it.
+On Mac OS X, the Chart library that criterion uses is not available unless you go through the painful process of installing gtk and cairo, so you'll probably have to build without it.

     cabal install criterion -f-chart